Program in brief

 Emphasis: Community and public health nutrition

 Credit: 18 hours of graduate level credit for practicum experiences (nine in fall, nine in spring)

-Campus community: Enjoy access to the technology center, fitness center and sports activities, Career Development Center, library and financial aid services.
+Campus community: Enjoy access to the technology center, fitness center and sports activities, Center for Career and Vocation, library, financial aid, student health, and counseling services.
 Interns may participate in campus-sponsored educational, recreational and spiritual activities.

 - Application fee (non-refundable, ($50 prepaid)

 - Tuition includes 18 hours graduate credit and 3-day RD exam review course ($16,000)

 - Technology fee ($100 per semester, $200 total)

 - Campus parking permit ($50. $10 additional for a second vehicle)

 - Academy of Nutrition and Dietetics student membership ($58)

 - Physical examination and completion of Bluffton intern physical form (varies)